PrinceGupta7151/Prince/README.md

 # Prince
-This is my first Git repository
+This is my first Git repositor
+Author - Prince